GianlucaGuarini/package-requirejs/README.md

 package-requirejs
 =================

-Generate a valid requirejs-config.js file automatically detecting all the package.json dependencies
+Generate a valid requirejs-config.js file automatically detecting all the package.json dependencies.
+It detects also dependencies namespaced in the file names to detect other possible dependencies to create the shim object.

 ### How to use